ibm-cloud-architecture/eda-quickstarts/quarkus-reactive-kafka-producer/README.md

     ```sh
     oc project eda-qs
     ```
+1. Ensure you have added the schema in `src/main/avro` to the Schema registry.

 1. Create topic, tls user, and copy secrets for CA certificate and TLS user client certification.